International Society for Labor Law and Social Security

 The International Society for Labour and Social Security Law is an international association whose purpose is to study labour and social security law at the national and international level, to promote the exchange of ideas and information from a comparative perspective, and to encourage collaboration among academics, lawyers, and other experts within the fields of labour and social security law.

 Founded in 1958, the ISLSSL is composed of national affiliates whose members are scholars, union and management lawyers, judges, government officials, arbitrators, industrial relations and human resources specialists, and others interested in promoting international exchange of ideas and information and in developing collaboration among experts in the fields of labor, employment and employee benefits law.

 The current members of the Executive Committee are Steven L. Willborn (Chair), George Nicolau, Vice-Chair, and Alvin L. Goldman, Secretary-Treasurer.

-For many of those active in issues in the workplace, the internationalization of labor law and relations is becoming a reality.
-To highlight just a few areas in this field of growing attention to the global legal landscape, those in academia work on issues of comparative labor and employment law, union lawyers consider international aspects of comprehensive corporate campaigns in support of the objectives of their clients, and management attorneys are increasingly called upon to give advice on the international ramifications of the employment policies of their employer clients.
+The internalization of labor law and labor relations has become an increasingly significant area of focus for those involved in workplace issues.
+In academia, scholars study comparative labor and employment law across different legal systems.
+Labor unions and their legal representatives examine international dimensions of corporate campaigns designed to support union objectives, while management attorneys are increasingly called upon to advise employers on the international implications of workplace and employment policies.